 Larger items (computers, TVs, furniture etc) are not collected as part of the refuse service, so you should not leave them in the recycling area.
 Please refer to local guidelines for more information.
 You are responsible for disposing of these items at your local municipal refuse depot.

-Because all our residences are fairly centrally located, having a bicycle can be a really good way of getting around.
-Where it’s possible residences have secure bicycle areas, and you can use these free of charge.
+Where we provide bicycle areas, and you can use these free of charge.
 However please don’t bring your bicycle into the building (except for bike store access) – it is a fire hazard, and can damage decorations and floor coverings.
 Please don’t chain it to any railings or fences where again it can be an obstruction or can cause damage.
 We will remove offending bicycles and dispose of them.

 Every scheme has a laundry, and we would encourage you to use it.
 We do not allow individual washing machines to be installed in our flats.
 The laundry charges are cheaper than those at external commercial laundries.